Mister-Eth/CryptoTPS/README.md

-# ETHTPS
+# CryptoTPS
-Aggregated Ethereum TPS data for L2s and sidechains
+Aggregated TPS data for all blockchains

 # Frontend